D-Vasylchenko/SelfAssessment/Skills/JavaScript.md

   - logical operators
   - bitwise operators
   - ternary operator
-  - void
+  - void: 🖐️ used
   - yield
-  - await
+  - await: 🎓 known
   - template literal
   - strict mode
-  - delete
+  - delete: 👂 heard
-  - in
+  - in: 🎓 known
   - super
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 🙋 explained
-  - while
+  - while: 🙋 explained
   - do..while
-  - for
+  - for: 🙋 explained
-  - for..in
+  - for..in: 🖐️ used
-  - for..of
+  - for..of: 🖐️ used
-  - for await
+  - for await: 👂 heard
-  - throw
+  - throw: 🎓 known
-  - break
+  - break: 🙋 explained
-  - continue
+  - continue: 👂 heard
-  - import
+  - import: 👂 heard
-  - export
+  - export: 👂 heard
   - label
   - try..catch
   - switch
-  - class
+  - class: 🖐️ used
   - new Error
   - with
 - Functions